dimo414/ProfileGem/README.md

 *A shell configuration utility to compartmentalize and deploy terminal utilities and state*

 ProfileGem provides a structured way to configure your terminal, as a more robust alternative to editing `.bashrc` or `.bash_profile`.
 At a basic level, it provides structured files to define aliases, functions, environment variables, commands to execute at login, and cron jobs.
-More powefully, this behavior can be split into separate directories, called gems, to compartmentalize and customize shells based on the needs of the user/machine being used.
+More powerfully, this behavior can be split into separate directories, called gems, to compartmentalize and customize shells based on the needs of the user/machine being used.

 On its own, ProfileGem does (next to) nothing to your terminal.
 Instead, you point it to one or more gems which contain the configuration settings you need.
 These gems are executed in a defined order as your shell starts up, allowing you to create a custom shell experienced based on exactly the functionality you need.